Ch 3: Task Me the Money! How Doing Tiny Tasks Online Could Mean Big Things for the Future IRL

-Patronage: Patrons support other people (especially artists) via repeating-payments so that they can continue a craft or activity without worrying about the bills as much, etc.
+Patronage: Like in days of old where the weatlhy were patrons to artists, crowdfunding Patrons support other people (especially artists) via repeating-payments so that they can continue a craft or activity without worrying about the bills as much, etc.

 How Crowdfunding is Pushing Us Toward the Future

-So, now, creatives have more opportunities in general, and that has meant more innovation at a faster pace for humanity.
+- So, now, creatives have more opportunities in general, and, for humanity, that has meant more innovation and innovation at a faster pace.

-Remember, too, crowdfunding has been around for less than 10 years, and, already, many movements that will shape our future, such as the virtual-reality movement, smartwatches, and affordable 3D printers, have been spawned because of it!
+Remember, too, crowdfunding has been around for around 10 years, and, already, many movements that will shape our future, such as the virtual-reality movement, smartwatches, and affordable 3D printers, have been spawned because of it!

-Crowdfunding will continue to evolve, and it will continue to push the future forward by enabling thinkers to turn into do-ers.
+Crowdfunding will continue to evolve, and it will continue to push the future forward by enabling thinkers, turning them into do-ers.